Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 # Manage the decision matrix

-The decision matrix is designed to help the system decide which tax zone, and therefore which tax rate, is applicable to an order.
-The decision matrix consists of a list of decision-making criteria based on the information provided by the *Invoicing* module.
+The decision matrix is designed to determine which tax zone, and therefore which tax rate, is applicable to an order.
+The decision matrix consists of a list of decision-making criteria based on the information provided by the *Order management* module.

-Taking into account the order confirmation and the delivery note, the *Invoicing* module provides the *Taxes* module with the following details: country of origin, ship-to country, ship-to postcode, and VAT ID.
+Taking into account the order confirmation and the delivery note, the *Order management* module provides the *Taxes* module with the following details: country of origin, ship-to country, ship-to postcode, and VAT ID.
 Using this information, the decision matrix is able to determine the tax zone.
-Once the tax zone has been determined, the *Taxes* module can provide the *Invoicing* module with this information, as well as with the applicable tax key and tax rate.
+Once the tax zone has been determined, the *Taxes* module can provide the *Order management* module with this information, as well as with the applicable tax key and tax rate.

 The correct order of the decision-making criteria is crucial, as the system goes through the criteria in the order they are listed, starting from the top, and stops checking them as soon as a matching criterion is found.
 This means, that the criteria must be organized from specific to general to cover all possible relevant cases.

 ## Create an entry

-Create an entry to define a new tax zone.
+Create an entry to determine a new tax zone.

 #### Prerequisites

-- An applicable tax class is created, see [Create a tax class](../Integration/02_ManageTaxClasses.md#create-a-tax-class).
+- An applicable tax class has been created, see [Create a tax class](../Integration/02_ManageTaxClasses.md#create-a-tax-class).
-- An applicable tax zone is created, see [Create a tax zone](../Integration/03_ManageTaxZones.md#create-a-tax-zone).
+- An applicable tax zone has been created, see [Create a tax zone](../Integration/03_ManageTaxZones.md#create-a-tax-zone).

 #### Procedures